 Your child has a chronic (ongoing) liver problem.
 In this case, the biopsy is done to see how much liver damage has occurred.

-Other tests have suggested a liver problem.
+Other tests have suggested a liver problem, but a diagnosis has not yet been made.

 Internal bleeding from the liver